 Make an offer

 Making an offer can take time.
-You’ll want to assess what kind of offer is appropriate based on the seller’s asking price and consider what contingencies you’ll want to include.
+You’ll want to assess what kind of offer is appropriate based on the seller’s asking price and consider what contingencies you may want to include.
 Depending on the current market and your needs, you may want to make an offer lower than the asking price in order to leave room for negotiation.

 Closing on the home

-Once all the necessary legal documents have been signed and closing costs have been paid, the ownership will be legally transferred to you.
+Once all the necessary documents have been signed and closing costs have been paid, the ownership will be legally transferred to you.
 Making it through the home buying process is extremely rewarding but it's important to pay close attention to the steps along the way.

 Parts of the home buying process to look out for